Caustics by Refraction of Circles and Lines: Preliminaries

-\begin{proof} Both triangles $ACE$ and $BCE$ have at least one angle in common, namely $\sphericalangle_{AEC}=\sphericalangle_{BEC}$.
-It suffices to show that they have one more angle in common.
-We consider the two cases according to \Cref{thm: insc}.
+A sketch of proof goes as follows.
+Both triangles $ACE$ and $BCE$ have by construction at least one angle in common, namely $\sphericalangle_{AEC}=\sphericalangle_{BEC}$.
+To see that they are similar it suffices to show that they have one more angle in common.
+This can be done by relating the inscribed angles to corresponding closed arcs and applying the Inscribed Angle Theorem.